rcskosir/Issues_GitHubActions/README.md

 Waiting Days
 PR #

-Each of the appove fields can be filled with data pulled from github.
+Each of the above fields can be filled with data pulled from GitHub.